One Ordinary Day: Production

 On January 5, 2021, it was announced that The Studio M, Chorokbaem Media and Gold Medalist would co-produce a television series based on the British Broadcasting Corporation (BBC) crime series Criminal Justice.
 BBC Studios confirmed the adaptation on January 13, through its media centre.
 Kim Soo-hyun and Cha Seung-won stars in leading roles, Kwon Soon-kyu wrote the screenplay, and Lee Myung-woo directed the series.
 Filming began in the first half of 2021.
 It is Coupang Play's first original series with exclusive broadcast rights in South Korea.

+International Broadcast

+In the Philippines, the series was acquired and was bought by GMA Network.
+It is slated to air on 25 August 2025 in the country.